Knights of the Round Table: Brandelis

 The Vulgate Cycle also features a different Brandelis knight of the Round Table other than Sir Brandelis de Wales: a minor character of Duke Brandelis de Taningues (Brandeban, Brandeharz, Brandelz, -de Tranurgor).
 Yet another Knight of the Round Table named Brandelis le fils Lac, that is "son of Lac", appears as brother of Erec in Palamedes and I Due Tristani.
-In addition, Tristan's son romance Ysaïe le Triste features Brandor de Gaunes (of Wales), son of the Round Table knight Brandalis.
+In addition, Tristan's son romance Ysaïe le Triste features Brandor de Gaunes (of Wales), a son of the Round Table knight Brandalis.

-A few other Brandalis characters are clearly unrelated to the Round Table, such as that of the Saxon king known as either Brandalis or Mandalis (Brandalus, Braundalis, Maundalis), or that of Arthur's sworn eternal enemy Brandelis (Brandalis), both appearing in the Vulgate Merlin.
+A few other characters named Brandalis are clearly unrelated to the Round Table, such as that of the Saxon king known as either Brandalis (Brandalus, Braundalis) or Mandalis (Maundalis), or that of Arthur's sworn eternal enemy Brandelis (Brandalis), both of them knew appearing in the Vulgate Merlin.
 In the Welsh Vulgate Queste translation Y Seint Greal, two of Peredur's deceased uncles are named as Brwns Brandalis and Brendalis of Wales (Brendalis o Gymry).
 In Perlesvaus, Bruns [de] Brandalis is a long-dead uncle of Perceval in addition to his brother (another of Perceval's uncles) Brandalus de Gales.

-However, some scholars have connected Bran de Lis with the villains Brian (Brien) des Isles (of the Isles) from Perlesvaus and Brandin des Isles (Brandis, Brandus, Branduz, -des Ylles) from the Vulgate Lancelot (his character was expanded with an account of his earlier life as an invader in the Livre d'Artus), as well as to King Brandelidelin from an early German Arthurian romance Parzival, as possibly identical in origin.
-(In the case of Brian des Isles, he may also have been modeled after the historical Bryan FitzAlan, also known as Brian de l'Isle or Brian de Insula.)
+Some scholars have connected Bran de Lis with the villains Brian (Brien) des Isles (of the Isles) from Perlesvaus and Brandin des Isles (Brandis, Brandus, Branduz, -des Ylles) from the Vulgate Lancelot (his character was expanded with an account of his earlier life as an invader in the Livre d'Artus) as possibly identical in origin.
+In the case of Brian des Isles, he may also have been modeled after the historical Bryan FitzAlan, also known as Brian de l'Isle or Brian de Insula.